<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=322836955126994&amp;ev=PageView&amp;noscript=1">

 4 Reasons Why Switching to LEDs is a Bright Idea

-Lightbulbs often fall into the "out of sight, out of mind" category of a home upgrades, but if you have old school inefficient bulbs throughout your home, you could be wasting money while also generating excess heat.
-Both situations are less than ideal as our Arizona thermometers start to climb.
-So, if you're looking for an easy DYI project to ease the quarantine doldrums, check out our 5 reasons to add an LED swap to your DYI list.
+Lightbulbs often fall into the "out of sight, out of mind" category of home upgrades, but if you have old-school inefficient bulbs throughout your home, you could be wasting money while also generating excess heat.
+Both situations could be better as our Arizona thermometers start to climb.
+So, if you're looking for an easy DIY project to ease the quarantine doldrums, check out our five reasons to add an LED swap to your DIY list.

 LED lightbulbs will keep your rooms cooler

-In our hot Phoenix summer, every degree counts when our ACs are running full speed ahead.
+In our hot Phoenix summer, every degree counts when our ACs run full speed ahead.
 If your house has incandescent bulbs or CFLs, you're making your AC work even harder to keep your house at a comfortable temperature.
-The reason why LEDs are cooler than other traditional bulbs is because 95% of their energy is used to create light as opposed to heat.
-This is why you can touch an LED without burning your hand, which also makes them safer if you have young children.
-With summer right around the corner, now is a good time to start switching some of your lightbulbs to LEDs.
+LEDs are cooler than other traditional bulbs because 95% of their energy is used to create light instead of heat.
+This is why you can touch an LED without burning your hand, making them safer if you have young children.
+With summer approaching, now is a good time to switch some lightbulbs to LEDs.

 Smart bulb further reduce energy demand

-As more of our homes become "smarter" through devices like Amazon Echo and Google Home, the more other parts of the home are evolving to match.
+As more of our homes become "smarter" through devices like Amazon Echo and Google Home, the more other home parts are evolving to match.
 We've seen this trend happen with LED lightbulbs.
 Many on the market today have smart home capabilities like color options and voice commands.
-Some can even be programmed to shut off automatically when you're not around - further reducing wasted energy.
-You can also get dimmable LEDs, but double check when you're looking to buy because not all of them have that capability.
+Some can even be programmed to shut off automatically when you're not around, reducing wasted energy.
+You can also get dimmable LEDs, but double-check when you're looking to buy because not all of them have that capability.

 LEDs can save you money

-Although the upfront cost of an LED lightbulb might be more than a more conventional option, the long run savings potential is one of the most popular reasons for switching.
-Not only do they run more efficiently, which can save you costs in energy bills, but they also last significantly longer- between 35,000 up to 100,000 hours, depending on model.
-That's an average expected lifespan up to 15 years with normal usage of about 6-8 hours a day.
+Although the upfront cost of an LED lightbulb might be more than a more conventional option, the long-run savings potential is one of the most popular reasons for switching.
+Not only do they run more efficiently, which can save you costs in energy bills, but they also last significantly longer- between 35,000 to 100,000 hours, depending on the model.
+That's an average expected lifespan of up to 15 years with normal usage of 6-8 hours daily.
 Any increase in upfront cost is more than made up by energy savings and fewer replacements across their dramatically increased lifespan.

 LEDs are better for the environment